Periodic Evaluations for Temporary Faculty

 Temporary faculty members requesting a subsequent 3-year contract must undergo a cumulative periodic evaluation of the entire 3-year appointment, prior to reappointment.

-- Review shall be conducted by a committee of tenured faculty members (minimum of 3 persons) and by academic department administrators.
+- Review shall be conducted by a committee of tenured faculty members (minimum of 3 persons) and by the appropriate administrator.

 - If teaching is a part of the work assignment of the temporary faculty member under review, evaluations may include student evaluations of teaching performance, class syllabi, in-class observations, or other materials related to teaching effectiveness, departmental committee review, and an administrator review.